 He continued to launch innovative products such as cable and bucket machines, jetters, and the world famous hydraulic root cutter.
 He retired from the industry in 1970.
 Following his retirement, Sewer Equipment moved from Chicago to Maquoketa, Iowa in 1972.
 We produced the same equipment there that we still assemble in our current facility.
 We also started utilizing a dealer network in 1980 at the Maquoketa facility.
 The business moved to Chadwick Illinois due to a fire in 1991.

-Throughout his career, he maintained a philosophy that the simplicity of the product was critical.
+Throughout his career, H.T. maintained that product simplicity was critical.
 A simpler machine was safer, easier to operate, easier to maintain, and thus more productive and cost effective.
-In the 1970s, his son, Jim O’Brien Sr., continued developing and manufacturing sewer cleaning machines and he continued the theme of simplicity.
+In the 1970s, his son, Jim O’Brien Sr., continued developing and manufacturing sewer cleaning machines.
+However, he continued the theme of simplicity.
 For over 20 years in the rural town of Chadwick, Jim created several unique machines that helped solve the problems of everyday pipe cleaning faced by municipalities, contractors, and plumbers.

 Our current factory today is located in Dixon, Illinois after the move from Chadwick in 2012.
 You may recall that Dixon is the boyhood hometown of Ronald Reagan, a great president and a friend of American businessmen and women.
 However, many don’t know that Dixon is also the birthplace of one of the simplest product innovations in US history that revolutionized the agricultural industry.

 A Dixon blacksmith by the name of John Deere invented the scoured steel plow in 1837.
 Replacing the cast-iron plow, this simple John Deere plow revolutionized farming.
 This changed history by ushering migration of early settlers throughout the central Midwest and the western United States.
 John Deere and H.T.
 O’Brien produced simple products which generated such magnificent results.